 Point is, today, diners want food that is as “pure” and “natural” as possible.
 Which is why we've introduced our new spice range.
 Boom, boom, shake the room.

 Yep, on 1st August 2018, Robertsons launched their new spice range; which is totes free from GMOs, colourants and preservatives.
-This spice range is now Steam-sterilised (instead of radiated) and has no added MSG.
+This spice range is now Non-irradiated (instead of radiated) and has no MSG added.

 But what's the deal with MSG?
 We thought we'd tell you.
 (You can totally pass this knowledge off as your own and impress the pants off your diners!)

 Simply, MSG is a flavour enhancer that provides an umami flavour to intensify the savoury and meaty flavour of foods.

 Scientifically, MSG is the sodium salt of the common amino acid, glutamic acid and occurs naturally in our bodies and in many types of food, including mushrooms, tomatoes, grapes and cheeses.
 Yep – it's a natural substance!

 It's been safely used for more than a hundred years to balance flavour in savoury dishes, and can even reduce the salt content of a dish – helping people to lower their salt content without compromising on taste.